aaronriekenberg/Simple-Message-Service/README.md

 Simple Message Service (SMS) is a simple, high performance message service loosely based on a few ideas from JMS.

-* SMS supports topics only with semantics similar to JMS.
+* SMS supports topics only (no queues).
+SMS topics have semantics similar to JMS.
 * No attempts are made at reliability beyond what is provided by the TCP connections between the broker and clients.
 For many problems this is sufficient.
 * No form of persistence to disk or durability is provided.
 * A broker accepts TCP connections from clients and routes messages between them.